hirako2000/remarkable-harmony-sketches/README.md

 ### Build

 ```
-$ npm run build # this require python3
+$ npm run build
 ```

-It generates the files in the `./dist` folder.
+It generates the files for the entire page.

+#### Host / Deploy

+Deploy the html along with the photos and dist folder as a static site.
+There are free hosting services out there, e.g on surge.sh, Netlify.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Customize

+- Personalize the contents of the website by editing `info.json`.

 ## Asset size stats